Student Project Awards

 Accepting Applications April 15 - June 8, 2025.

-Undergraduate students planning to pursue creative projects or conduct research during the Spring 2025 semester are invited to apply for funding.
+Undergraduate students planning to pursue creative projects or conduct research during the Summer 2025 semester are invited to apply for funding.

 - Funds may be used for a fellowship, tuition (up to 4 credits for a course related to your project), travel to fieldwork location, consumable supplies, and/or services.